ujjawalgupta29/Redis-Python/README.md

 ### Eviction Policy

-When the store exceeds its limit (default: 10 keys), the eviction policy removes keys.
-Currently implements a simple eviction that removes the first key encountered.
+When the store exceeds its limit (default: 100 keys), the eviction policy automatically removes keys to maintain performance.
+The eviction strategy:

+- **Trigger**: Eviction activates when the store size exceeds the configured limit (100 keys)
+- **Target**: Evicts keys down to 60% of the limit (60 keys) to provide headroom for new inserts
+- **Method**: Removes keys sequentially until the target size is reached
+- **Configurable**: The limit and eviction ratio can be adjusted in `KeyValueStore.py` and `Eviction.py`

+This ensures the store maintains a stable size range (60-100 keys) and prevents memory issues during high-load scenarios.

 ### Type Encoding